 Last July, Russia passed a law impacting the labeling of alcohol on bottles of wine.
-Millions of bottles could have been destroyed on 2022, but authorities will allow a special sticker to put on bottles produced before the legislation passed.
+Millions of bottles could have been destroyed in 2022, but authorities will allow a special sticker to be put on bottles produced before the legislation passed.

 Russian authorities implement a tacit moratorium until March 1 to adapt a new legislation about alcohol labeling, Vedomosti reports.
 Some bottles would be allowed to bear a special sticker and avoid destruction.

 In July, Russia applied some changes in naming and labeling alcohol products, in an attempt to support Russian producers.
 For instance, bottles of champagne, produced in France, need to add the designation “sparkling wine” at the back of bottles, reducing differences with homegrown sparkling wine.

 Russia produced more than 110 million liters of sparkling wine in 2021 and the Agriculture Ministry pointed out that “domestic and international experts noted significant improvement in the quality of Russian wine products” in recent years.

 Producers of Shampanskoye, the Russian champagne, can use the term alone under the new legislation according to Reuters.

 The law came into force with immediate effect, causing the suspension of imports of champagne from Moet Hennessy so that the company could adapt its bottles.